mgurley/inav/README.md

 <ol>
   <li>Find the 'cas' directory in the installation directory.</li>
-  <li>Move the 'cas' directory to $CATALINA_HOME/webapps.</li>
+  <li>Move the 'cas' directory to '$CATALINA_HOME/webapps'.</li>
   <li>Make a directory named 'inav' in $CATALINA_HOME/conf.
-Grant read permissions on the directory to the user which runs Tomcat on your system.</li>
+Grant read permission on the directory to the user which runs Tomcat on your system.</li>
-  <li>Find the 'inav-users.txt' file in the inav/conf-samples/ directory in the installation directory.</li>
+  <li>Find the 'inav-users.txt' file in the 'inav/conf-samples' directory in the installation directory.</li>
-  <li>Move the 'inav-users.txt' file to $CATALINA_HOME/conf/inav/.
-Grant read permissions on the the file to the user which runs Tomcat on your system.</li>
+  <li>Move the 'inav-users.txt' file to '$CATALINA_HOME/conf/inav'.
+Grant read permission on the file to the user which runs Tomcat on your system.</li>
-  <li>This is the file-based store of users that the CAS server will look up for authentication.
-It is a comma-separated list of usernames and password.
-The initial copy of the file has the values'admin,password'.
-Replace it with the username and password that you entered in Step 3</li>
+  <li>This is an unencrypted, file-based store of users that the CAS server will look up for authentication.
+It is a comma-separated list of 'username' and 'password'.
+The initial copy of the file has the values 'admin,password'.
+Replace it with the username and password that you entered in Step 3.</li>
-  <li>Any new users added to PSC will need to be added to this file  This configuration should only be used for testing purposes.
-See <a href="authentication-warning">above.</a></li>
+  <li>Any new users added to PSC will need to be added to this file  <a href="#authentication-warning">Warning!
+See above.</a>  This configuration should only be used for testing purposes.</li>
+  <li>Find the 'genericHandler.xml' file in the '$CATALINA_HOME/webapps/cas/WEB-INF' directory</li>
+  <li>Replace the content in the 'filename' element in the 'genericHandler.xml' file with the full path to the 'inav-users.txt' file.
+For example, on a MAC-based system this might be '/opt/local/share/java/tomcat5/conf/inav/inav-users.txt'</li>
+  <li>Find the 'LoggerConf.xml' file in the '$CATALINA_HOME/webapps/cas/WEB-INF' directory</li>
+  <li>Replace the content of the value attribute in the 'param' element with the path to the log directory your system's Tomcat instance.
+For example on a MAC-based system this might be '/opt/local/share/java/tomcat5/logs/esup-casgeneric.log'</li>
+  <li>Test your CAS server by going to http://hostname.domain:portnumber/cas.
+For example on a development workstation, this will most likeley be: http://127.0.0.1:8080/cas.
+A log in screen should appear.
+Log in with the credentials you entered into the 'inav-users.txt' file.
+You should get a message saying 'You have been logged in successfully.'</li>
 </ol>